When it comes to improving spaces in your home, your garage shouldn’t be overlooked. Are you curious about the best way to get garage financing?

 - Speed – Some loan types don’t allow you to access all of your equity promptly.
 If your garage is in urgent need of renovation for health or safety issues, you may need cash upfront without all of the waiting, hassle, and paperwork.

-By converting your equity into cash, EasyKnock gives you the resources you need to turn that old one-car garage into your dream garage.
+By converting your equity into cash, a sale-leaseback can provide the resources you need to turn that old one-car garage into your dream garage.
+If you’re considering a sale-leaseback program, contact a financial advisor to help you explore your options.

 - Discover.
 Steps in the Home Equity Loan Application Process. https://www.discover.com/home-loans/articles/steps-in-the-application-process/